outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     8. # emerge -av @module-rebuild
     9. If you need to compile a different kernel version, refer to the step below _Upgrade kernel_.
 45. ALSA - sound.
     1. # emerge --search alsa, check whether `media-libs/alsa-lib` and `media-libs/alsa-utils` are installed or not.
 If not, `emerge -av media-libs/alsa-lib` to install `ALSA` support.
+By default, the `alsa` USE flag is enabled in profile, so these packages will be emerged by default.
     2. [optional] # rc-update add alsasound boot
     3. # speaker-test -t wav -c 2, test the speaker.
 45. Applications: